 It is easy to use, if not the most precise.
 And, if care is taken to look after the motor as detailed in this Capresso Infinity review, you will be rewarded with a very durable machine.

 This is a great offering for those just looking for a solid coffee grinder for their daily cup.
-You can enjoy a rich and smooth pour over or French press.
+You can enjoy a rich and smooth French press or drip coffee.

 However, if you’re a coffee enthusiast looking to fiddle with grind settings and brew times for your favorite beverage, then this isn’t the one for you.

 Considering how much extra you can pay for the features that come with a more precise coffee grinder, this is a good grinder for the casual home coffee drinker.
-If you’re just looking to step up your coffee experience with freshly ground beans, you are onto a winner here.
+If you’re just looking to step up your coffee experience with freshly ground beans, you’re onto a winner here.

 Don’t forget to Buy Your Capresso Infinity Conical Burr Grinder Today